 Question KI#4.1: Is it necessary for the 5GC to be able to identify traffic from each individual non-3GPP device (i.e. in scenarios where differentiation for charging is desired)?

-Question KI#4.2: Is it necessary to specify a procedure to facilitate authentication via the 5GC of the individual non-3GPP device(s) connecting behind the UE or 5G-RG (i.e. to enable service differentiation and charging)?
+Question KI#4.2: Is it necessary to specify a procedure to facilitate authentication via the 5GC of the user identifier associated with each individual non-3GPP device(s) connecting behind the UE or 5G-RG (i.e. to enable service differentiation and charging)?

-Question KI#4.3: Is it necessary to specify a procedure where the UE or 5G-RG binds/associates the user identifier to a user identifier without requiring authentication via the 5GC of the non-3GPP device (i.e. to enable service differentiation without charging)?
+Question KI#4.3: Is it necessary to specify a procedure where the UE or 5G-RG binds/associates the user identifier to a non-3GPP device without requiring authentication via the 5GC of the non-3GPP device (i.e. to enable service differentiation without charging)?

 Question KI#4.4: In this release, should the operator be able to optionally restrict the number of simultaneously active User Identifiers per UE or 5G-RG?

 Question KI#4.5: When the operator restricts the number of simultaneously active User Identifiers per UE or 5G-RG, should it be possible for the UE or 5G-RG to send traffic from non-3GPP devices that are not associated with a user identifier?

+Question KI#4.6: Can the traffic from the non-3GPP devices share the same PDU Session?
+If no, is a different DNN/S-NSSAI combination used for each PDU Session?

-Question KI#4.6: Which principles can be selected or considered for key issue #4 conclusions?
+Question KI#4.7: Which principles can be selected or considered for key issue #4 conclusions?
 Also identify, if possible, which solution(s) the principles are taken from.